geosolutions-it/MapStore2/docs/developer-guide/mapstore-projects.md

 # MapStore Projects
 MapStore projects can be created using the [Project Creation Script](project-creation-script).

-A MapStore project is an application using the MapStore framework to build a custom WebGis application.
+A MapStore project is a custom WebGis application that uses MapStore as a framework.

 The MapStore framework is linked as a git submodule in the MapStore2 project subfolder.